sopelj/lovelace-timer-card/README.md

 [![hacs_badge](https://img.shields.io/badge/HACS-Custom-orange.svg?style=for-the-badge)](https://github.com/custom-components/hacs)
 ![Project Maintenance](https://img.shields.io/maintenance/yes/2020.svg?style=for-the-badge)

-A widget to display timers in a larger more visible maner than the standard entity card whilst still displaying a realtime countdown.
+A widget to display timers in a larger more visible manner than the standard entity card whilst still displaying a realtime countdown.
 None of the other options I tried would refresh the display quick enough.

+This card can also display Timer(s) from the [Google Home integration](https://github.com/leikoilja/ha-google-home).

+It should also theoretically work with Alexa Timers from the [Alexa Media Player Inetgration](https://github.com/custom-components/alexa_media_player), but I don't have Alexa and have been unable to test thus far.

 ![Example](./example.png)